Anthropology (AN)

 A coda experience for students who want the challenge of turning an original anthropological research project into a professional oral presentation for a public audience.
 The presentation includes text and visual material.
 Students develop an abstract, create a formal presentation with appropriate supporting media, and present in a public forum.
 Students address the broader significance of their research in the presentation, and the relevance will be demonstrated in the forum for presentation.
 At the end of the course, each student submits a portfolio with an intellectual autobiography reflecting on the way their research bridges anthropology with their liberal arts education, including areas of study outside anthropology.

-Prerequisites: Senior standing as an anthropology major and permission of instructor.
+Prerequisites: AN 270 and AN 280 or AN 327, senior standing as an anthropology major and permission of instructor.

 Note(s): Fulfills Senior Experience Coda requirement.